Home Buyer Credit Report and FICO Score Basics

 Why FICO Scores Matter

 FICO Scores matter in MOST loans because Lenders only keep 1% of the loans they originate, and 99% are sold to investors on the Secondary Market.
 Fanny Mae has established guidelines for the Secondary Market, and most lenders follow them, so their loans are saleable.

-Exception Examples: BK’s – you can get a home loan after 1 year (from date of charge-off) if you have two ‘good-pay’ open lines of credit; Short Sale’s- You may buy a house immediately if the payments were kept current; Defaulted Loans- you’ll need to wait 2-7 years depending on the type of loan you want now (VA, FHA or Conventional) and your down payment amount.
+Exception Examples: BK’s – you can get a home loan after one year (from date of charge-off) if you have two ‘good pay open lines of credit; Short Sale’s- You may buy a house immediately if the payments were kept current; Defaulted Loans- you’ll need to wait 2-7 years depending on the type of loan you want now (VA, FHA or Conventional) and your down payment amount.